The Cathedral in Florence at sunset

 Lunch – Sandwich At Pino’s Sandwiches

-The casual, no-frills atmosphere is perfect for refueling before your afternoon adventures, and the quality ingredients shine through in every bite.
+The menu caters to all with even some vegetarian options.
+The casual, no-frills atmosphere is perfect for refueling before your afternoon in Florence.

 Wander The Streets And Get Gloriously Lost